maths/stack-web/website_files/WebsiteDocs/WebsiteUpdates.md

 <ol>
     <li>A <a href="https://github.com/" target="_blank">GitHub account</a>.</li>
     <li>A code editor.
 To start with a simple text editor/markdown editor is all that is needed.
-There are plenty of free and / or open source editors online, a popular choice is <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VSCode)</li>
+There are plenty of free and / or open source editors online, a popular choice is <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VSCode).</li>
-    <li>A GitHub GUI; there are also plenty of choices, a popular choice is <a href="https://desktop.github.com/" target="_blank">GitHub Desktop</a>.
+    <li>A GitHub GUI.
+There are also plenty of choices, a popular choice is <a href="https://desktop.github.com/" target="_blank">GitHub Desktop</a>.
 Note that some code editors, e.g. VSCode, include git integration.</li>
 </ol>

 This guide is based on using VSCode for code editing and GitHub management.
 However, other combinations of code editors and GitHub GUIs can be used in similar ways.
 To set up VSCode you can see <a href="https://code.visualstudio.com/docs/sourcecontrol/github" target="_blank">this guide</a> or follow the steps below.

 <ol>
-    <li>Create a GitHub account</li>
+    <li>Create a GitHub account;</li>
-    <li>Install <a href="https://git-scm.com/download" href="_blank">Git</a></li>
+    <li>Install <a href="https://git-scm.com/download" href="_blank">Git;</a></li>
     <li>Install VSCode and
     <ol type="i">
-        <li>Install the <a href="https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github" target="_blank">GitHub Pull Requests and Issues</a> extension</li>
+        <li>Install the <a href="https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github" target="_blank">GitHub Pull Requests and Issues</a> extension;</li>
-        <li>Follow the prompts to set up your GitHub credentials</li>
+        <li>Follow the prompts to set up your GitHub credentials.</li>
     </ol>
     </li>
 </ol>

 The STACK website content is stored in, and built from, the GitHub repository [`maths/stack-web`](https://github.com/maths/stack-web).
 Git is used to manage files, and the process for managing files with git is as follows.

-* "Fork" the original repository into your own github account so that you can pull (read) and push (write) changes to and from github.
+* "Fork" the original repository into your own github account so that you can pull (read) and push (write) changes to and from GitHub.
 * Create a copy you can edit on your local machine by "cloning" your fork.
 * Edit the copy on your local machine, "commit" these changes, and "push" (write) the commits back to your github account (where you have write permission).
 * Ask colleagues with permissions in the original the GitHub repository [`maths/stack-web`](https://github.com/maths/stack-web) to accept your changes by sending them a "pull request".
 The pull request is when you ask them to bring their version up to date with a particular commit from your fork of the repository.
-(Git will merge any changes, and they will be responsible for resolving any conflicts caused (rarely) when two people edit the same file!)
+(Git will merge any changes, and colleagues with relevant permissions will be responsible for resolving any conflicts caused (rarely) when two people edit the same file!)

 This process appears complex!
-Github is a public space where you can store a repository and share it with others.
+GitHub is a public space where you can store a repository and share it with others.
 You need an account on a public space when you ask someone else to accept your changes, i.e. when you later send them a "pull request".

 (More experienced users, who have permission to write direct to the STACK project, might not use their own fork.
 They might push directly to the original repository.
 Git is "distributed", so advanced users can share code directly between git repositories without going via public sites like github.)